Robust Building Damage Detection in Cross-Disaster Settings Using Domain Adaptation: Experimental Setup

 \subsubsection{Ida-BD Dataset (Target Domain)}

 Ida-BD dataset \cite{lee2022idabd} includes 87 pre- and post-disaster image pairs from the WorldView-2 satellite, captured in Louisiana, USA, before and after Hurricane Ida in 2021.
 Unlike most xBD events, this dataset has a discrete geographic region, disaster kind, and imaging sensor, making it an ideal target domain for cross-disaster generalization.
 Our supervised adaptation technique addresses the domain change caused by sensor features, regional building types, vegetation patterns, and hurricane-specific damage signatures between xBD and Ida-BD.
 We divide the Ida-BD dataset into training (80\%), validation (10\%), and test (10\%) splits for our studies.
 The training split fine-tunes, the validation split selects models and optimizes model parameters, and the held-out test split evaluates the pipeline.
 Figure~\ref{fig:idabd_example} illustrates a representative sample from the Ida-BD dataset~\cite{lee2022idabd}, showing the pre-disaster image, the corresponding post-disaster image, and the ground-truth building damage annotation mask.
 The annotation mask color-codes each building according to its assigned damage severity level, providing pixel-level supervision for both localization and classification tasks.
+Pre-disaster and post-disaster images were converted to RGB, scaled to the range $[0,1]$, and normalized using ImageNet mean and standard deviation.
+The pre-disaster and post-disaster RGB images were then concatenated to form a 6-channel input tensor.